djstevenson/slotcar/README.md

 Radius of outer edge of track is 526mm, so these can fit flush between R2 and R4 curves for multi-lane layouts.

 Angles available are:

 * 22.5˚ - C8204
 * 45˚ banked - C8297
 * 22.5˚ single-lane = C7017

+#### Radius 4

+Radius of outer edge of track is 682mm, so these can fit flush outside R3 curves for multi-lane layouts.

+Angles available are:

+* 22.5˚ - C8235

 ### Straights